opensatelliteproject/OpenSatelliteProject/README.md

 # GOES Dump Configuration File

 In latest commit we added support to configuration file on GOES Dump.
+It's named `user.config`

 On Linux the configuration file is under: `~/.local/share/OpenSatelliteProject/goesdump.exe_Url_XXXX/` On Windows the configuration file is under: **TODO**

-The parameters are:
+The properties are:

 * `EnableEMWIN` => Enable EMWIN Processing (default: **false**)
 * `EnableDCS`   => Enable DCS Processing (default: **false**)